send2dan/quarto-branded-website/README.md

 - Typst
 - Dashboard

+> [!NOTE]
+>
+> This demo is based on the [Example Brand Demo](https://github.com/cwickham/quarto-examples/tree/brand/brand/brand-simple) by Charlotte Wickham discussed in the [Quarto Branding Documentation][qbyml].

 ### Requirements

 - [Quarto][qmain] > 1.6.32

 > [!IMPORTANT]
 >
-> Figure out why the brand theme is not being picked up...
+> Figure out why the brand theme isn't being applied to the top navigation bar.

 ## Structure